hedcet/ml-movies/readme.md

 ### movie rating app for reddit

-this app will help you to post/config one/multiple highlight/normal template with movie rating feature like letterboxd
+this will help you to post/config one/multiple highlight/normal template with movie rating feature like letterboxd

 [demo](https://www.reddit.com/r/kerala_boxoffice/comments/1j6zuyz) | [source-code](https://github.com/hedcet/ml-movies)